haoweydu/2020-5ai-team6-Du/docs/project_charter_doc_1.md

 ### Assumptions:
 -The Arduino will have access to the local network of the school.
 -The database will be stored on a machine inside the school.
+-The website will be hosted by the school.
 -The website will be using a domain given from the school.
 ### Success Criteria:
 The project will be a success if we manage to complete the documentation and the project within the limit without any problem.